 Source: Global Property Guide Definitions: Data FAQ See also: Update Schedule

-Since last year, yields for smaller apartments in Besiktas have fallen significantly.
-A 120 square metre apartment now yields a return of around 5.02%, versus 6.6% last year.
+A 120 square metre apartment in Besiktas now yields a return of around 4.93%, versus 6.6% two years ago.
 Yields fall off significantly at the higher sizes, which are much more expensive to buy per square metre.

 True, somewhat better returns can be had in the noisier Beyoglu which is a more work-oriented district.
 But here yields have fallen particularly far since we last surveyed it, especially for larger apartments.
-Yields are down to 5% to 6%, from 5%-8.7%
+Yields are down to 3.63% to 6.63%, from 5%-8.7% two years ago.

 Bakirkoy is a mixed district, and has a large range of houses and apartments and areas.
-Gross rental yields are around 4.5% on 120 square metre apartments again significantly lower last year.
+Gross rental yields are around 3.2% on 120 square metre apartments again significantly lower than two years ago.

 Kadikoy on the Anatolian side of the Bosporus is another very mixed district, buzzing with life and students, largely residential.
 As is to be expected, prices of residential apartments here have a wide range.
-This year we found yields in this district to be slightly better than last year, 120 square metre apartments here can return 4.2%
+This year we found yields in this district to be the same as last year, 120 square metre apartments here can return 4.3%

-The beautiful Sariyer district is expensive in its upper reaches, with residential property prices reaching just under 3,000 per square metre.
+The beautiful Sariyer district is expensive in its upper reaches, with residential property prices reaching 4,900 per square metre.
 But smaller apartments are good value.
-Yields are again down significantly to around 4.7% on a 120 square metre apartment.
+Yields are again down significantly to around 3.9% on a 120 square metre apartment.

 Be the first to comment on this article!